postmanlabs/labs-docs/src/pages/docs/publishing-your-api/viewing-documentation.md

 In Postman, documentation is always associated with a collection.
 You can view the documentation for any collection that you created or for collections that have been [shared with you](/docs/collaborating-in-postman/sharing/).

-> Postman teammates with the Viewer role can view documentation and add comments, while teammates with the Editor role can also create and update documentation.
+> Postman teammates with the Viewer role can view documentation, while teammates with the Editor role can also create and update documentation.
 Learn more about [roles and permissions](/docs/collaborating-in-postman/roles-and-permissions/).

 To view documentation for a collection: